ember-learn/ember-blog/source/2020-03-13-the-ember-times-issue-139.md

 ember-jsqr is an integration with jsQR, a _fast_ QR code scanner that demonstrates how addon developers may want to integrate with an external library using **dynamic `import`** to avoid adding to the initial load cost of an app.
-The jsQR library itself is 45kb (after min+gzip), but this addon adds only _bytes_ to the initial vendor bundle (the cost of a single component, a private service, and private modifiers).
+The jsQR library itself is 45kb (after min+gzip), but this addon adds only _bytes_ to the initial vendor bundle (the cost of a single glimmer component, a private service, and modifiers).

 ---